IainStevenson/docker.multi.service.reverse.proxy/src/readme.md

 Te solution will be evovle along these lines, as we go each evolution will be tagged and its commit version published here.

-Add LetsEncrypt support to get a certificate for the domain in place to serve as a specifc domain
+Add certificate support to get a self-signed certificate for the domain in place to serve as a specifc domain from the proxy rather that 'localhost'

 Eventually - after adding and configuring proxy servgice Https